chriskirknielsen/chriskirknielsen.com/src/en/posts/2023-07-29-future-themes-with-container-style-queries/index.md

 Una already wrote a [great introduction to this feature](https://developer.chrome.com/blog/style-queries/) as a demo on how this can be applied to components, and even themes.
 If you have never played with container style queries, I highly recommend having a look at the article before reading further here.
 As Una shows, you can style based on a theme property, but how would we go about actually implementing that idea on a site-wide scale?
 We’ll take a look at this from a “multi-theme” perspective, though this works fine for a binary light/dark mode theme setup.

 {% callout "Still Experimental", "⚠️" %}
-Please note that this is an experimental feature which has not yet landed in stable browsers at the time of writing, so you’ll likely want to test it out in [Chrome Canary](https://www.google.com/chrome/canary/).
+Please note that this is an experimental feature which has not yet landed in stable browsers at the time of writing, so you’ll likely want to test it out in [Chrome Canary](https://www.google.com/chrome/canary/), or regular Chrome might even work these days!
 {% endcallout %}

 First off, let’s take a look at a demo where you can cycle through a theme value that affects the entire layout: